 All Global Forum members have agreed to have their implementation of the EOIR standard be assessed by peer review.
 The first round of reviews was conducted from 2010 to 2016.
 The Global Forum has agreed that all members and relevant non-members should be subject to a second round of review starting in 2016, to ensure continued compliance with and implementation of the EOIR standard.

-The Peer Review of the Automatic Exchange of Financial Account Information 2020 presents the conclusions of the peer reviews of the legal frameworks put in place by each jurisdiction to implement the AEOI standard.
-The results relate to the 100 jurisdictions that committed to commence AEOI from 2017 or 2018.
-The Global Forum has also begun the reviews of the effectiveness in practice of the implementation of the standard, the results of which are expected to be published in 2022.
+The Peer Review of the Automatic Exchange of Financial Account Information 2021 presents the conclusions of the peer reviews of the legal frameworks put in place by each jurisdiction to implement the AEOI standard.
+The results relate to the 102 jurisdictions that committed to commence AEOI from 2017, 2018 or 2019.
+The Global Forum has also begun reviewing the effectiveness of the implementation of the standard in practice, the results of which are expected to be published in 2022.

 When combined with the publication of the results of the reviews, including the ratings, there is a reputational impact encouraging any recommendations to be addressed.
 Furthermore, the proper implementation of the standards provides international investors with comfort that the jurisdictions in which they are investing have a sound regulatory framework to ensure tax compliance, with some development banks making their investments conditional on positive outcomes from the Global Forum’s peer review processes.
 The G20, the European Union and others also use the results of the Global Forum peer reviews when establishing their related policies.